GlobalAA/globalaa/README.md

 I study at the Vinnytsia Technical Lyceum.
 Somewhere in the 5th grade, I became interested in programming, namely the language python

-Skills: Python / Golang / TypeScript / JavaScript / HTML / CSS (SCSS)
+Skills: Python / TypeScript / JavaScript / HTML / CSS (SCSS)

 - I’m currently learning at the Vinnytsia Technical Lyceum.